TOAST-DOCS/TOAST-Cloud/en/toast-sdk/getting-started-android.md

 | com.toast.android:toast-push-core:0.29.2    | TOAST Push Core   |
 | com.toast.android:toast-push-fcm:0.29.2    | TOAST Push <br>Firebase Cloud Messaging |

-## Apply TOAST SDK to Android Studio Projects
+## Apply NHN Cloud SDK to Android Studio Projects

 ### 1. Build Android with Gradle

-To use all TOAST SDK services, set dependency as shown below.
+To use all NHN Cloud SDK services, set dependency as shown below.

 > If you are using Unity, separate dependency setting is required.
 > For more details, see [Guide for Unity](./getting-started-unity/#android).